 I have visited a few glow worm caves in New Zealand and have to say, they are fascinating.
 The best way I can describe them is by saying that they look like little stars glued onto a ceiling.

 My friends Jordan and Jenna have captured this beautiful timelapse video of the glowworms.
 See it for yourself!

-There are a few companies that operate tours within these caves with Legendary Black Water rafting being the leaders.
-You can check all the available tours in the Waiotomo Glowworm caves here.
+There are a few companies that operate tours within these caves with Legendary Black Water rafting being the leader.
+You can check all the available tours in the Waitomo Glowworm caves here.

 Best things to do around Taupo

 Tongariro Crossing day hike